kervi/doc/source/dashboards.rst

 Linked output components like digital GPIO channels and boolean controller input/outputs are displayed as a switch button or push button.
-If the dynamic value is an GPIO input channel or a controller output the button is read only.
+If the GPIO pin is an input channel or a controller output the button is read only.

-If the dynamic value is a output GPIO channel or a controller input the user will be able to switch/push the button.
+If GPIO pin is an output channel or a controller input the user will be able to switch/push the button.